XAndrr23/Holiday-Craft/README.md

 - Uses modern Bedrock texture names
 - Grass block uses `grass_block_top`, `grass_block_side`, and `grass_carried` (there are a few glitches with the grass)
 - No biome tinting on sides (by design)
+- Any other items may be not renamed in order to the new game id textures(not sure)

 ## Credits
 - Original textures: Holiday Craft, Blaesten35(me)